 Once Mr Bongpob had made it to the centerline, Mr Aunay’s scooter can be seen coming from the west at high speed and crashing into the side of Mr Bongpob’s vehicle.
 Both riders fell off their bikes; Mr Aunay’s motorbike skidded about 20 metres further.

 Despite wearing a crash helmet, Mr Aunay suffered severe head injuries when he landed face down on the asphalt.
-He was breathing heavily for about two minutes, but eventually succumbed to his injuries, police said.
+He breathed heavily for about two minutes, but eventually succumbed to his injuries, police said.

 “When we arrived on the scene, Mr Bongpob was waiting in a state of shock on the side of the road,” Pol Capt Supit said.
 “He told us that he had just left his home and tried to get to the other side of the road when he suddenly saw Mr Aunay approaching from his right.”
-Mr Aunay then abruptly braked, causing him to fly off his motorbike, police quoted Mr Bongpob.
+Police quoted Mr Bongpob as saying that the deceased abruptly braked while approaching him in the centre of the road and then fell off his motorbike.

-Gusonsongkroh rescue workers arrived, wrapped the Frenchman into a white shroud and transported his body to Koh Samui Hospital where medical examiners are going to conduct further physical examinations and an official autopsy.
+Gusonsongkroh rescue workers wrapped the Frenchman in a white shroud and transported his body to Koh Samui Hospital where medical examiners will conduct further physical examinations.

-Minutes before he died, he reportedly called his friend and told him that he was “taking a shortcut back to avoid the regular route”.
+Minutes before he died, he reportedly called his friend and told him that he was “taking a shortcut back to avoid traffic on his regular route”.
 This phone call was the last time Mr Aunay was heard alive, police said.

-Police are now in the process of gathering more evidence and once again analyse the CCTV footage.
-“We will talk to eyewitnesses to find out who of the two riders was at fault and press charges accordingly,” Pol Capt Supit said.
-The French Embassy in Bangkok has already been notified of Mr Aunay’s death by police.
+Police are now in the process of gathering more evidence and intend to re-analyse the CCTV footage.
+“We will talk to eyewitnesses to find out which of the two riders was at fault and if necessary, press charges,” Pol Capt Supit said.
+The French Embassy in Bangkok has already been notified of Mr Aunay’s death.